More Sleep During This Festival Of Sleep

-I must have been sleeping.
-I missed the Festival of Sleep this morning.
+I must have been sleeping or needing more sleep.
+I almost missed the Festival of Sleep this morning.
 The celebration is an opportunity to sleep in, snooze, doze, nap, and catch 40 winks.
-However, I did sleep in.
-I did doze off and I did go to bed early last night, so I guess that I unknowingly celebrated it anyway.
+However, I did go to bed early last night, so I guess that I unknowingly celebrated it anyways.

 In fact, I think that we should celebrate this for two solid weeks – The week between Christmas and New Years and then the week after New Years.
-What a great way to end an old year and start a new year.
+What a great way to end an old year and start a new year by getting more sleep.

 Learn more about the benefits of deep breathing and progressive muscle relaxation in the promotion of sleep.
 Click to tweet